NEPONSET RIVER GREENWAY:

 Directions:

-To start from the Blue Hills Reservation parking lot in Milton [Southern End]; From I-93 take exit 2B to Route 138 (Washington St) north.
+To start from the Blue Hills Reservation; Brush Hill Road parking lot in Milton [Southwestern End]; From I-93 take exit 2B to Route 138 (Washington St) north.
 Turn left onto Neponset Valley Pkwy and follow to the intersection with Brush Hill Rd.
 On your left is a small dirt parking lot with a signboard for the Blue Hills Reservation.

 The Neponset River Greenway follows the rail bed of the former Granite Railroad along the shore of the Neponset River and Neponset River Marshes.
 Operating from 1826-1870, this was the first incorporated commercial railroad in the US.
 It was built to transport granite from the Quincy Quarries to Gulliver's Creek Wharf on the Neponset River.
 This granite was used to build the Bunker Hill Monument.
+Starting from Milton, the Neponset River Greenway travels North, into Hyde Park, then Northeast, back through Milton.
+Briefly passes through Mattapan, before continuing through Dorchester to Pope John Paul II Park.
 In Pope Park a Loop Trail traverses the park.
-This trail connects to the Boston Harborwalk .
-You can also access the Quincy Neponset Riverwalk from Pope Park just across the river.
+Finally the trail travels North, where it connects to the Boston Harborwalk .
+You can also access the Quincy Neponset Riverwalk from Pope Park just East, across the river.
 For more information visit; NEPONSET RIVER GREENWAY .

-A study is underway in 2023 on a plan to connect the Neponset River Greenway to Blue Hills Reservation.
-See; Maps below.
+A study is underway on a plan to connect the Neponset River Greenway to Blue Hills Reservation.
+See; Maps Below.

 Blue Hills Reservation Study Area

-Note; The next 0.5 mile of trail consists of a narrow sidewalk.
+Note; The next 0.5 miles of trail consists of a narrow sidewalk.
 I'm not sure if there are any plans to widen this section.
-The BIKE LANE travels north.
+The BIKE LANE only travels South.

 You travel through a residential area along both sides and rejoin the paved trail at 1.8 miles.
 Here you lose the houses along your left as you both ascend and descend a small hill, crossing into Milton.
 You'll catch glimpses of the river, but this section of trail is not overly scenic.
-At 3.1 miles you may detour left along a stone-dust trail to an overlook of the river in Neponset River Esplanade Park.
+At 3.1 miles you may detour left, along a stone-dust trail, to an overlook of the river in Neponset River Esplanade Park.
 Picnic tables here as well.
 The trail then comes to Blue Hills Pkwy where a crosswalk gets you over this busy road.
-Head left over the river to Mattapan Square at 3.4 miles.
+Head left over the Neponset River to Mattapan Square at 3.4 miles.
 To your right is the Mattapan Trolley T-station.
 The trail continues right past a brick building with murals next to the river.
 Here a boardwalk travels between the river and the Trolley Station taking you over the tracks into the woods alongside the river where the trail is paved.
-Come to a large iron arched bridge over the river at 4 miles.
+Come to the large iron arched Harvest River Bridge on your right at 4 miles.

 Note; Left brings you to Ryan Playground, where a 0.3 mile paved trail circles a field.